jaya960/C_level-1/README.md

 13. Get a two-digit number from user and print the reverse of the number.
 14. Get a three-digit number from user and print the reverse of the number.
 15. Get a four-digit number from user and only reverse the first two digits of the number, then print the number.
+16. Get a four-digit number from user and only reverse the last two digits of the number, then print the number.
+17. Get a two-digit number from user and make the one’s digit as 0, then print it.
+18. Get a two-digit number from user and make the ten’s digit 1, then print it.